Napa Valley Vine Trail’s St. Helena-to-Calistoga segment breaks ground

-City, county and regional officials — as well as eager cyclists — gathered Tuesday to celebrate the groundbreaking of the next stretch of the Napa Valley Vine Trail between St. Helena and Calistoga.
+BOTHE-NAPA VALLEY STATE PARK — City, county and regional officials — as well as eager cyclists — gathered earlier this week to celebrate the groundbreaking of the next stretch of the Napa Valley Vine Trail between St. Helena and Calistoga.

 The 7.4-mile, $12.6 million segment will start at Pratt Avenue in St. Helena and run parallel to Highway 29 almost to Dunaweal Lane, where it will jog to the east before continuing north to Lincoln Avenue.